aclysma/rafx/README.md

 # Rafx

-This is a vulkan renderer built on top of the [`atelier-assets`](https://github.com/amethyst/atelier-assets) asset pipeline.
+This is a multi-backend renderer built on top of the [`atelier-assets`](https://github.com/amethyst/atelier-assets) asset pipeline.
 It's intended to be performant, flexible, workflow-friendly, and suitable for use in real-world projects in a team environment.